MicrosoftDocs/visualstudio-docs/mac/integrated-terminal.md

 ![*Multiple terminal instances in Visual Studio for Mac*](media/integrated-terminal-multiple-instances.png)

+## Customizing the terminal window
-## Configuring the Terminal Font
+### Configuring the Terminal Font
-You'll notice a new font selector for Terminal Contents in the Preferences \> Environment \> Fonts pane.
+You can change the font and size used for Terminal Contents in the Preferences > Environment > Fonts pane.
 By default, the font will be the same as Output Pad Contents, using Menlo Regular, size 11.
 You can set it to any font, independent of your editor font.

 ![*Customizing the font settings for the integrated terminal*](media/integrated-terminal-change-font.png)

+### Re-using system terminal customizations
+The integrated terminal uses the same defaults and configuration as your macOS system terminal.
+That means that your terminal customizations (zsh, oh-my-zsh, etc.) also work in the integrated terminal.